dorian-marchal/phonegap-boilerplate/documentation/routing.md

 Layout
 |
-|- After the slide transition, the `pageView.transitionEnd` method is called
+|- After the slide transition, the `page.transitionEnd` method is called
 ```

 __Exemple :__